-Empty Calories: What They Are & Why They're BadBy Sarah S – Jenny Craig
+Empty Calories: What They Are & Why They're Not HealthyBy Sarah S – Jenny Craig

-We all know that practicing healthy habits is something we should all strive for and i can make you happier and healthier overall.
+We all know that practicing healthy habits on a regular basis is something we should strive for and can make us happier and healthier overall.
 In the best case scenario they are habits that can last a lifetime.
 On the road to healthy habits, one notable indulgence to drop is eating empty calorie foods, which are any food that lacks nutritional value, such as bubbly sodas, donuts, candies and more.
 But there's more to empty calories than meets the eye.
 So, what's the deal with empty calories and how can you try to avoid them?

 What Are Empty Calories

 Calories primarily made up of saturated fats and/or added sugars can be called "empty calories".
 Empty calories are those that contain few nutrients compared to regular calories.
 They will still provide you with energy, but without the benefit of vitamins, minerals and fiber.
 As a result, when consumed in excess, empty calories can be attributed to weight gain, especially if you're not burning them off in your daily activities.

 Conversely, eating foods low in empty calories and high in nutrients will support a healthy weight, mind and body.
 But it is still important to be mindful of portion control because even eating too much low calorie foods can still cause weight gain.
 Foods with empty calories can add to your overall caloric intake but offer little to no nutritional value.

 It's important to note that foods full of good calories may be considered high calorie, or high fat foods.
 However, the nutritional benefits of those calories far outweigh the high calorie count.
 For example, avocados are a high fat food, but are very nutrient dense.
 Learning about what foods contain empty calories may help you make smart diet choices in the future.